MLSysOps/MLE-agent/README.md

 ### :trophy: Start with Kaggle Competition

 MLE agent can participate in Kaggle competitions and finish coding and debugging from data preparation to model training independently.
-For more details, see the [MLE-Agent Tutorials](https://mle-agent-site.vercel.app/tutorial/Start_a_kaggle_task).
+Here is the basic command to start a Kaggle competition:

 ```bash
 cd <project name>